-In an unablated analysis, we examine the SAC structure of OPOs and their changes over time.
-We observe that 10 OPOs consistently charged below the median for all organs, whereas eight OPOs consistently charged more.
-Interestingly, six OPOs charged above the median specifically for kidneys but below the median for other organs.
-In contrast, four OPOs adopted the inverse strategy.
-The remaining OPOs employed a mix of charging practices, with some charging above and some below the median for different organs.
-Upon examining whether OPOs change the median SAC from one year to the next, we find that eight OPOs remained consistently above the median for all organs, while five OPOs persistently charged below the median SAC across all organs.
+In an unablated analysis, we examine OPOs' SAC structure and changes over time.
+With regard to OPOs' SAC structure, we observe that ten OPOs' SAC is consistently below the median for all organs, whereas eight OPOs' SAC is consistently above.
+Interestingly, six OPOs' SAC is above the median specifically for kidneys but below the median for other organs.
+In contrast, four

+OPOs adopted the inverse strategy.
+The remaining OPOs employed a mix of SAC structures, with some having SAC above and some below the median for different organs.
+With regards to OPOs SAC changes over time we examine whether OPOs' SAC changes from one year to the next.
+We find that eight OPOs SAC remained consistently above the median for all organs, while five OPOs' SAC is persistently below the median across all organs.
 The rest of the OPOs fluctuated around the median SAC at least once during our sample period.
-This data suggests that while some OPOs maintain relatively consistent cost structures (either consistently above or below the median), others exhibit more variability in their charges in comparison to their peers.
+This data suggests that while some OPOs maintain relatively consistent cost structures (either consistently above or below the median), others exhibit more variability in SAC in comparison to their peers.

-Certain OPOs maintain consistent charging patterns, whether predominantly above or below the median, while others exhibit marked variability.
 This variability, paired with the unique financial behavior observed for kidneys, indicates that cost-shifting might be a strategic choice for some OPOs.
 As regulatory environments evolve and scrutiny intensifies, deciphering these cost structures and understanding their implications become crucial, not just for transparency but also for ensuring equitable organ pricing and fostering trust in organ procurement processes.

-Conclusions
+5 Conclusions

-We study the incentives that influence strategic cost allocation and the resulting outcomes within the nonprofit organ transplantation system in the United States.
+Following the August 2023 OIG's audit report that states that "there is an incentive for OPOs to maximize their Medicare reimbursement by shifting the costs of procuring nonkidney organs to kidneys"18, we study the incentives that influence strategic cost allocation and the resulting outcomes within the nonprofit organ transplantation system in the United States.
 Using comprehensive data from the annual cost reports of 51 independent OPOs from 2015 to 2021, which were obtained under the FOIA, and supplemented with data from other sources such as the CMS and OPTN, we conducted a thorough analysis of the costs tied to organ procurement.